False daisy

 Alexipharmic, Antimicrobial, Anticancer, Insecticide, Anthelmintic

 A decoction of leaves is administrated in uterine hemorrhage.
 The juice of the whole plant with honey and castor oil is given to infants for the expulsion of worms.
-The well ground whole plants paste can be applied to skin diseases, insect bites, the stings, and swellings.
+The well-ground whole plant paste can be applied to skin diseases, insect bites, stings, and swellings.